-Solder mask has been used traditionally to prevent solder flowing away from AAD in a dog-bone footprint, possibly with through-hole vias.
-Instead, it is recommended to design with via-in-pad (blind, micro or filled via).
-Problems seen with solder mask include poor adhesion to tin-lead, poor outgassing performance, high risk associated with selective stripping of tin-lead, the implementation of a width of $\geq 200 \ \mu m$ to ensure adhesion and a transition zone of solder mask overlapping on tin-lead to prevent exposed copper and allow for registration tolerance.
+Solder mask can be used to prevent solder flowing away from AAD in a dogbone footprint, possibly with through-hole vias.
+However, it is good practice to design with via-in-pad (blind, micro or filled via), which can avoid the need of solder mask.
+Solder mask can help to prevent solder bridging in fine pitch areas.

+Problems seen with solder mask include poor adhesion to tin-lead, poor outgassing performance, high risk associated with selective stripping of tinlead, the implementation of a minimum width to ensure adhesion and a transition zone of solder mask overlapping on tin-lead to prevent exposed copper and allow for registration tolerance.